yanglum/extract_images_from_lif_file/README.md

 Caveats:
 1) Currently doesn't support more than 3 channels for outputing composites
-2) Currently only outputs channels in the pre-determined order blue, green, red for outputing composites

 Change log:
 - 07/25/23 (v15): added ability to slice through z stack for making max projections